worleyjn/PlasMap/README.md

 Virtual/Python environment must have the following packages installed: pandas, BioPython, reportlab, matplotlib

 Basic, nomrally installed tools os, sys, Ipython, and itertools should also be installed.
-Many/most/all are included with standard installations through miniforge/anaconda
+Many/most/all are included with standard installations through miniforge/anaconda.

-#use an appropriate virutal environment with prerequistes installed.
+BLAST must also be installed to the command line.
+Any current version should work.

 python3 PlasMap_Input.py ../Path_to_folder/with/all_genbank_files_for_comparison Reference.gb